 Yield is important before and after planting - from selecting seed for a particular field to the ultimate price of the grain.
 The yield of a particular variety does have to work for the farmer economically, wherein low yielding grains - primarily heirlooms - can signal a higher priced product.

 As a dry good, grains maintain freshness for several years in their whole kernel form.
 We harvest yearly, and store in a chemical-free environment.
 If the grains were held for several years in a fumigated environment, you'd really want to know about it.

-Silty clay loam that extends to a depth of more than 60 inches.
-Capay soils are very fertile, and often used for irrigated row crops, field crops, dry farmed grain, and wildlife habitat.
+Capay soils are very fertile, and often used for irrigated row crops, field crops, dry-farmed grain, and wildlife habitat.
+The silty clay loam in this area extends to a depth of more than 60 inches.